julianschuler/RFID-password-generator/README.md

 # RFID password generator
+#### Note: This project is just for reference and won't be continued, a similar approach without the RFID interface can be found in the more recent [USB password manager project](https://github.com/julianschuler/USB-password-manager).
+The reason for the discontination of this project is the minuscule added security in comparison to the extra effort of using a RFID interface for authentification.
+Furthermore a password manager is an easier and more secure way of generating and storing cryptographically strong passwords, see the [security evaluations section](https://github.com/julianschuler/USB-password-manager#Security-evalutaions) of the USB password manager project.

 ## Introduction
 The RFID password generator is a simple way to generate cryptographic passwords and save them in hardware, only accessable with the right RFID tag.